ed22699/Obsidian/Uni Modules/Machine Learning/Hidden Markov Models (HMMs).md

 	- e.g. classifying words in a text document into grammatical categories such as noun, verb, adjective, etc
 	- this is called part-of-speech (POS) tagging and is used by natural language understanding systems e.g. to extract facts and events from text data
 	![[Screenshot 2024-10-28 at 10.49.56.png|200]]
+	- english language makes sequential text difficult as it has a lot of ambiguity when it comes to nouns, verbs, etc
 - we use an HMM model for human action recognition as actions typically follow a temporal sequence
 - HMMs can be used for different goals:
 	- inferring the latent states (sequence labelling)